Finding Your Futureproof Path in Mechatronic Engineering

 The mechatronic engineering program was designed based on the industry’s most current technology and research.
 With a strong career focus in mind, our mechatronic engineering curriculum was developed to combine mechanical, electrical and computer engineering to prepare students for this fast-paced and ever-changing industry.
 Vaughn’s mechatronic engineering program gives students the education and tools needed to have successful engineering careers in aerospace, automation, automotive, computer, communications and other high-tech industries.

 The strong focus in the primary areas of engineering, along with access to advanced liberal arts courses―including specialized electives and real-time projects provided by Vaughn’s industry advisory council of leading technology manufacturers―has allowed our mechatronic engineering students to become successful in a variety of industries.
-Vaughn’s mechatronic engineering program is accredited by the Engineering Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET), a sign of its credibility and career-based curriculum success.
+Vaughn’s mechatronic engineering program is accredited by the Engineering Accreditation Commission (EAC) of ABET, a sign of its credibility and career-based curriculum success.

 WHAT YOU'LL STUDY